plybrd/moOdeCDPlayer/README.md

 ## Planned Evolution of Releases

-In Version 0 (the orginal release by [TheOldPresbyope](https://github.com/TheOldPresbyope)), the CD track list consists of primitive "cdda:///1", cdda:///2", etc., entries.
+- In Version 0 (the orginal release by [TheOldPresbyope](https://github.com/TheOldPresbyope)), the CD track list consists of primitive "cdda:///1", cdda:///2", etc., entries.
   The default moOde logo is displayed for all tracks, and, for each track played, the information displayed below the logo is an ugly
   "File does not exist" and "Unknown artist - Unknown album"

-Version EC1 is able to extract the track metadata from the CD text or MusicBrainz.
+- Version EC1 is able to extract the track metadata from the CD text or MusicBrainz.
 But the information displayed below the logo is still ugly.

-My aim for the next version would be to display correctly information displayed below the logo and perhaps display the cover of the disk as logo when available
+- Version EC1.1 displays correctly information displayed below the logo.
+The cover of the disk, when available on [MisicBrainz](https://musicbrainz.org/) is installed but a refresh of th UI is need to show it up on the screen.

 ## Installation